 The popularity of the inaugural event and the demand for this type of cycling challenge saw the Dragon Ride more than double in size each season over the next few years.
-Continual growth since has seen the current event become one of the largest UK open road sportives, and a must-do event in the cycling calendar.
+Continual growth since has seen the current event become one of if not the the largest UK open road sportives, and a must-do event in the cycling calendar.

 Human Race took over the organisation of the Dragon Ride in 2012 when the start/finish moved to the current venue, the picturesque Margam Park near Port Talbot.
 The Dragon Ride has always been an event at the forefront of cycling innovation, being the first to use online entries and disposable timing chips.
 2014 saw the introduction of the mammoth 300km Dragon Devil.